jhrcook/academic-kickstart/content/home/hero.md

 #   label = ""
 +++

 **I'm looking forward to the next Swift Coders Boston group meetup.
-This week, we'll be having a series of diverse lightning talks.
+This week, we'll be having a diverse series of lightning talks.
 Hope to see you there!**

 when: Thursday, Oct.
-17 from 6:30 to 8:30 PM
+24 from 6:00 to 8:00 PM
 where: Rightpoint, 50 Milk St., Boston, MA